-- To inspire civic responsibility in incarcerated people, as a step toward rehabilitation and reintegration into society
+- To inspire community engagement among incarcerated people as a step toward successful reintegration into society

-- To use art as a vehicle to create proximity between the general public and incarcerated people
+- To create proximity between the general public and incarcerated people

 - To publish a quarterly literary journal showcasing the writing, visual art and poetry of incarcerated artists

 Centering the voices of incarcerated people is paramount to ongoing debates regarding criminal justice reform and our work is creating a cultural shift that celebrates the insights of incarcerated people in activist and creative circles.
 Prison Renaissance is dedicating to creating, testing and spreading new models of incarcerated leadership, artistic practice, and academic work.
 Briefly, our models are as follows: